Polinanime/sna25/README.md

 docker compose --file=compose-dev.yml up --build
 ```

+Then, the website should be available on http://localhost:80.

 ### Acknowledgements

 The SNA course mainly focuses on DevOps practices to maintain and deploy